Medical Leave Resource Page

 Pay While on Medical Leave and State Disability Insurance (SDI)

-State Disability Insurance (SDI) benefits are coordinated with the University sick pay plan to maximize the benefits available to eligible faculty and staff.
+State Disability Insurance (SDI) benefits are coordinated with the University's sick pay plan to maximize the benefits available to eligible faculty and staff.
 Employees are to file for State Disability Insurance benefits as soon as they are eligible and report the payments received to Human Resources.
 This notification to Human Resources is extremely important in order to accurately coordinate SDI and sick pay plan benefits.
 Disability benefit claims are administered by the state of California through the State Disability Insurance (SDI) program.
 You must serve a seven-day waiting period before state disability benefits are paid by the state of California (the seven day waiting period does not apply to Paid Family Leave (PFL) benefits.
 These first seven days are paid from your sick, vacation or donated sick time accrued at the University.
 If you do not have sick, vacation, or donated sick time, you will be unpaid by Pepperdine University during these seven days.

-On the eighth day of disability, the state of California will begin their payment of benefits (PFL benefits begin immediatley).
-The state pays approximately 60-70% of your weekly salary, up to a maximum of $1,218/week for 2018.
+On the eighth day of disability, the state of California will begin its payment of benefits (PFL benefits begin immediately).
+The state pays approximately 60-70% of your weekly salary, up to a maximum of $1,300/week for 2020.
 The difference (up to 40%) is paid by your sick, vacation, or donated sick time.
-If you do not have sick, vacation, or donated sick time, you will only receive the 60-70% (or the maximum $1,216) from the State of California.
+If you do not have sick, vacation, or donated sick time, you will only receive the 60-70% (or the maximum $1,300) from the State of California.
 Faculty members will receive salary continuation less any amount of SDI or PFL received during the leave.